 That’s interesting.
 Could this massive military invasion be right around the corner?
 It certainly could be.
 All of these nations, with the exception of Russia, have one thing in common today.
 What is that?
 Islam, and a burning, demonically inspired hatred of the Jewish people.
 I don’t know if you’re following what’s happening in the Middle East much these days, but it appears to many students of prophecy that the stage is being set.

-This invasion (prophesied by Ezekiel) could be right around the corner, which is interesting, because if the events of Ezekiel 38–39 are getting close, and they happen after the Rapture.
+This invasion (prophesied by Ezekiel) could be coming soon, which is interesting, because if the events of Ezekiel 38–39 are getting close, and they happen after the Rapture.
 Well!
 You see why more and more Christians are thinking Jesus could be coming for us sooner than later.
 We’ll have to wait and see.

 Now, it very well could be that when Jesus comes for His people and millions of Christians vanish, that America will crumble as a world power.
 With America on its heels, Israel’s enemies may think that will be the perfect time to destroy the Jews!
 Boy, will they be in for a surprise!

-Using a massive earthquake, a plague, and hailstones mixed with fire and burning sulfur, Ezekiel 38 and 39 tell us God is going to quickly and totally destroy every last soldier (Ezekiel 39:4).
-The devastation will be so overwhelming and so obviously the result of divine intervention that the Lord says this in…
+Ezekiel 38 and 39 tells us that God will use a massive earthquake, a plague, and hailstones mixed with fire and burning sulfur to quickly and totally destroy every last soldier (Ezk.
+39:4).
+The devastation will be so overwhelming and so obviously the result of divine intervention that God says this in…

 “I will display my greatness and my holiness and make Myself known in the sight of many nations; and they will know that I am the LORD.”